International Developmental Language Disorder (DLD) Research Conference | SEP 19-21 2022

-IDLDRC is an international, virtual event from 20-22 September (#DLDConf), providing a platform to share research about Developmental Language Disorder (DLD).
+IDLDRC is an annual international event held virtually from 19-21 September, 2022 (#IDLDRC), providing a platform to share research about Developmental Language Disorder (DLD).

-The conference aims to address the roadblocks to sharing the learning and insights that sit in the hands of a few, but could potentially change the lives of people with DLD.
+The conference addresses the roadblocks to sharing the learning and insights that sit in the hands of a few, but could potentially change the lives of people with DLD.
 Profits from IDLDRC go towards a DLD Research Grant.